16 Programming Games to Improve Your Coding Skills

 Screeps

-Players interact with the game through an interface that looks very similar to developer tools in browsers, complete with a console, scripts and error messages.
+Screeps combines JavaScript programming with multiplayer online gameplay to create self-sustaining colonies.
+Players interact with the game through an interface that closely resembles developer tools in browsers, complete with a console, scripts and error messages.
 Players can type their JavaScript code into the console to perform one-off actions and add code to script files that can be reused and looped.
 Controls on the side of the game allow players to configure settings (like speeding up time) to iterate through code more quickly.
+The game caters to developers who are comfortable writing in JavaScript but not yet JavaScript experts.

 Cost: $14.99 on Steam.